XOP/design-system-starter/apps/docs/README.md

 The names are self-explanatory.
 Index represents the first page with the examples, whereas Usage is the article explaining component usage nuances, do-s and don't-s and so on.

 What you won't find in these MDX files is the coded examples themselves.
-Examples in the form of storybook stories are conveniently loaded from the `awsm-ui` package.
+Examples in the form of storybook stories are conveniently loaded from the `dss-ui` package.

 Have a look at the [useStoryLoad](/apps/docs/src/shared/hooks/useStoryLoad.ts) hook.
 Along with the path to the package it's relying on the following properties, both defined in frontmatter data in `index.mdx`: